 Will masks and/or social distancing be required in the classroom?

-Officials also said limited social distancing will take place when and where possible but is not required.
+District officials also said limited social distancing will take place when and where possible but is not required.

 The district’s full reopening plan can be found here.